ShacharNissan/mobile_security_Project1/README.md

 2.Battery - You need to find the right level for the battery to be revealed.
 3.Volume - You need to find the right volume amount.

-after all 3 tougther will be unlocked:
+after all 3 together will be unlocked:
 4.password - You need to enter the right password inorder to log in.

 Hints: